haiku/website/content/guides/virtualizing/xen.md

 ##### Unable to connect to libvirt.

-- Ensure that the libvirt daemon is running by issuing ```sudo systemctl enable --now libvirtd```
 - Make sure that you are a member of the `libvirtd` group by running ```sudo usermod -a -G libvirtd $(whoami)```

 ##### Unable to connect to libvirt xen:///.

 - Ensure that you are using a Xen host kernel.
-If you are using [GRUB](https://www.gnu.org/software/grub/) and the kernel does not appear, try running `update-grub` in your terminal.
+If you happen to be using [GRUB](https://www.gnu.org/software/grub/) and the kernel does not appear in your GRUB menu as previously described, try running `sudo update-grub` in your terminal.